-The evacuation director and evacuation wardens (and their alternates) who have been appointed (or have volunteered) to serve in these positions are both employed by the University and are building occupants.
+The evacuation director and evacuation wardens (and their alternates) who have been appointed to serve in these positions are both employed by the University and are building occupants.
 They receive special training from the Environmental Health & Safety Department (EH&S) to serve in their role.
 Additional information is available in Section 6.